Monday, January 16, 2012

 Finally, add the last layer of beans and cheese, nearly all of the remaining salsa and cover with the last 2 tortillas.
 Spread the very last bit of salsa over the tortillas and sprinkle with the remaining cheese.

-Bake for 30 minutes, and let it rest for a good 10 to 15 minutes before slicing like a pizza, and eat with the avocado salsa.
+Place on top of the cookie sheet in the oven (to catch any over-flow from the lasagne) and bake for 30 minutes, and let it rest for a good 10 to 15 minutes before slicing like a pizza, and eat with the avocado salsa.

 Make Ahead Note: The lasagne can be assembled 1 day ahead.
 Cool the tomato salsa before assembling.
 Cover dish tightly with plastic and refrigerate until needed.
 Bake as directed in recipe, allowing an extra 5 to 10 minutes baking time and checking the lasagne is piping hot in centre before removing from oven.